75 Eurydike

-Eurydike (minor planet designation: 75 Eurydike) is a large main-belt asteroid.
+75 Eurydike is a large main-belt asteroid.
 It has an M-type spectrum and a relatively high albedo and may be rich in nickel-iron.
 Eurydike was discovered by German-American astronomer C. H. F. Peters on September 22, 1862.
 It was second of his numerous asteroid discoveries and is named after Eurydice, the wife of Orpheus.
 The asteroid is orbiting the Sun for a period of 4.37 years and completes a rotation about its axis every 5.4 hours.